zyedidia/lfi/README.md

 wrapper tools to transparently use the assembly rewriter with any version of Clang, as well as prebuilt LFI-compatible libraries for an LLVM-based C/C++ toolchain (`compiler-rt`, `musl-libc`, `libc++`, `libc++abi`, `libunwind`).
+Support for GCC is currently experimental but we have a working prototype that we hope to provide soon.

 LFI-compatible programs are performant: on the SPEC 2017 benchmark suite, we observe a runtime overhead of 7% and a code size overhead of 14%.
 This compares